 Heather Leson is a community builder, project leader, and idea hacker for global open source projects and communities.
-Some of the organizations she had lead include the Crisis Mappers Network, Humanitarian OpenStreetMap Team, Open Knowledge Foundation, Ushahidi, Random Hacks of Kindness, Mozilla and more.
+Some of the organizations she had led include the Crisis Mappers Network, Humanitarian OpenStreetMap Team, Open Knowledge Foundation, Ushahidi, Random Hacks of Kindness, Mozilla and more.
 Heather has over 15 years of experience in technical incident management, software life-cycle development, customer care, and Internet communications.
 Heather is a Programme Manager at Qatar Computing Research Institute.
 In HOT Heather is focused on community engagement, organizational development and fundraising.
 She blogs at http://textontechs.com and tweets @heatherleson.
 Imagine this world if we all lent a digital hand.

 With her background in social and educational studies Jorieke is a bit of an exception in the OpenStreetMap-world.
 Yet with her interest in social-spatial issues, the Humanitaran OpenStreetMap Team, quickly became like a second family to her.
 The past few years she was active in several African countries and Bangladesh to map, promote and train local and international actors on OpenStreetMap.
 Consequently she has a big heart for local OpenStreetMap communities.
-Currently she is living in Mali and working for the Belgian Development Agency.

 Visual communication, data visualisation, fieldmapping, basic GIS, HOT community member, MapFugee, HOT board member.